-A new subsection on mesenchymal stem cells was added to Immune-Based Therapy in the Blood-Derived Products Under Evaluation for the Treatment of COVID-19 section.
-The Panel recommends against the use of mesenchymal stem cells for the treatment of COVID-19, except in a clinical trial (AII).
+A new subsection was added to Potential Antiviral Drugs Under Evaluation for the Treatment of COVID-19 to address the use of ivermectin for the treatment of COVID-19.
+The Panel recommends against the use of ivermectin for the treatment of COVID-19, except in a clinical trial (AIII).